bleshik/folders-to-flickr-sets-uploader/README.md

 # Script uploading to flickr
-The script requires the utility "flickcurl" to be installed.
+The script requires the utility "flickcurl" to be installed and set up (see https://github.com/dajobe/flickcurl for more information).

 ## Example
 Let's assume you have the following structure in a folder: